Your cat has been talking to you this whole time, and you never knew it.

 Cats are cute and cuddly, but they're also fierce, especially when threatened.
 A hissing cat is one step away from bringing out the claws.

-When your kitty is curled into your arm or relaxing on your lap, it’s not hard to figure out what their purrs mean.
+When your kitty is curled into your arm or relaxing on your lap, it's not hard to figure out what their purrs mean.
 This deep-throated rumble most often signifies that your cat is happy and comfortable.
-It’s a satisfying sound that tells you you’re doing something right.
+If you hear your cat purring, your cat is probably letting you know that you're doing something right.

 Cats also purr to comfort themselves, and the sound is even thought to have positive health effects for humans.